-Open since 1999, Broadway Youth Resource Centre (BYRC) is a one-stop youth centre that provides a wide range of social, health, education, employment and life skills services to youth between the ages of 12 and 24.
-It is a multi-service and multi-agency hub, with a range of services for youth all under one roof.
-PCRS is the lead administrator of the site and runs a number of the programs and services housed at BYRC.
+The BYRC is a one-stop youth centre that provides a wide range of social, health, education, employment, and life skills services to youth.
+It is a multi- service and multi-agency hub with a range of services for youth all under one roof.

 BYRC has been in operation since 1999 at the corner of Broadway and Fraser Streets in Vancouver.
 Our original building needed some renovations and our services had outgrown the space.
 Working with our partners, we designed and had custom built our new youth centre.
 In November of 2014 the new Broadway Youth Resource Centre building opened.
 This building is also the site of Kwayatsut Housing, administered by Vancouver Native Housing Society.